 If you’d rather escape the winter cold, head to these parks for water lovers.
 Florida’s Dry Tortugas National Park, about 70 miles (113km) west of Key West, is made up of seven small islands surrounded by coral reefs.
 The 200 shipwrecks strewn around its shoals mean it’s heaven for snorkelers and divers.

-You’ll also be thankful to know that whether you’re hiking, kayaking, or diving, World Nomads travel insurance can cover you.
-(Restrictions and limitations may apply – be sure to read your policy carefully.)
+You’ll also be thankful to know that whether you’re hiking, kayaking, or diving, World Nomads travel insurance may cover you.
+(Restrictions and limitations apply – be sure to read your policy carefully.)

 Where can you travel within the US right now?
 Find out how state-by-state COVID-19 travel restrictions, bans, and quarantines may affect your travel plans.